kubevela/kubevela.github.io/versioned_docs/version-v1.2/getting-started/introduction.md

 ### KubeVela vs. CI/CD systems

 KubeVela is a CD (Continuous Delivery) control plane that works at downstream of your CI process.
-So you will reuse the CI process you already adopted and KubeVela will take over CD process by empowering it with modern application delivery best practices such as declarative CD workflow, programmable workflow steps, pull model, multi-cloud/cluster delivery, unified cloud resource provision/binding, and much more.
+So you will reuse the CI process you already adopted and KubeVela will take over the CD process by empowering it with modern application delivery best practices such as declarative CD workflow, programmable workflow steps, pull model, multi-cloud/cluster delivery, unified cloud resource provision/binding, and much more.

 If you already adopted GitOps practice in CD section, KubeVela is even easier to fit in as it's fully declarative by design.
 All KubeVela features including CD workflow and multi-cloud/cluster delivery will be immediately available in your GitOps process by simply putting a KubeVela application YAML inside your configuration repository.